About Wholewheat Rice

 Category Overview

-Grains are generally scarce in lysine and high in arginine, which makes them less beneficial for people with herpes.
+Grains are generally low in lysine and a decent source of arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Practical Recommendations

 Taking other food supplements that can improve your immunity and protect your cells from oxidative stress, such as vitamin C, zinc, selenium, and antioxidants.